Piccolo Mangart (Marco Battistutta)

 Entrance to the Vallon Couloir, Sella Massif, Corvara, Italy (photo: Patitucci Photo)

-Dropping into the Val Mesdi, Vallon Couloir, Sella Massif, Corvara, Italy (photo: Patitucci Photo)
+Dropping into Val Mesdi, Vallon Couloir, Sella Massif, Corvara, Italy (photo: Patitucci Photo)

 Climbing the Gran Zebru/Königspitze, Ortler Group, Italy (photo by PatitucciPhoto)